Ammar96399/autoscaler/cluster-autoscaler/cloudprovider/ovhcloud/README.md

 To know if your node pools auto-scaling is enabled, you can simply output the resources:

 ```
-sudo k0s get nodepools
+sudo k0s kubectl get nodepools

 NAME             FLAVOR   AUTO-SCALING     MONTHLY BILLED   ANTI AFFINITY   AGE
 nodepool-b2-7    b2-7     true             false            false           140d
 ...
 ```

-You should be able to edit the auto-scaling parameters using `sudo k0s edit` or by requesting the OVHcloud API.
+You should be able to edit the auto-scaling parameters using `sudo k0s kubectl edit` or by requesting the OVHcloud API.

 ## Development